NYC 1440x1080 1

 When LCL becomes more cost-effective

-While FCL remains more cost-effective as shipment volumes scale, cargo volumes below around 15 CBM are generally better suited to LCL solutions, while 15 to 20 CBM represents a tipping point where FCL and LCL options should be compared carefully.
+While FCL remains more cost-effective as shipment volumes scale, cargo volumes below 15 CBM are generally better suited to LCL solutions, while 15 to 20 CBM represents a tipping point where FCL and LCL options should be compared carefully.

 That calculation becomes even more relevant during peak season periods, when under-utilised containers effectively mean paying premium freight rates for empty space.